Ayvid21/ReactWithParcelProject/htmlJs/react-reacts/start/README.md

 # Diff algo
 - it finds out the difference between the old Virtual DOM and the new Virtual DOM, it will then actually updates the DOM on every render cycle.

+# fetch -> it is a method provided by the JS engine, it return a promise

+# Our browsers block us to call an API from one origin to different origin

+#CORS

+# state ->
+- whenever state variables update, react triggers a reconciliation cycle(re-render the component).

+# why is react fast?
+- The new reconciliation algo(react fiber) finds out the difference between the two virtual dom and updates the dom only when required in the portion of the dom.